What are Wrapped Coins?

 In most instances, a user can wrap and unwrap a given token whenever they want - they just need to exchange the token back for the underlying asset.

-Every single wrapped token is backed by an equal amount of the underlying asset.
+Every single wrapped coin is backed by an equal amount of the underlying asset.

 This is all done through custodians.
 A custodian in this instance could be a smart contract, a decentralized autonomous organization (DAO) or a merchant.
 Whichever it is, the custodian is responsible for holding the underlying asset and minting a wrapped token of equal value.